SJTU-IPADS/ServerlessBench/Testcase11-Real-world-app-emulation/README.md

 * result_file

-    The filename that stores the result of the samples
+    The filename that stores the result of the samples.

+    The results consist of 4 columns:
+    * appName: the name of the application
+    * avgIAT: IAT is the time interval between two invocations. avgIAT is the average value of IATs.
+    * cv: IAT's coefficient of variation.
+CV = 0 means that we use identical IAT to invoke the application
+    * latencies: series of latency of every invocation of an application.
+(If an application invocation times out, "latency" of this invocation will be the timeout value)

 * total_run_time: 3600